 Three All-SEC first team selections and two Consensus All-American honors elevated Jackson to mythological levels.
 He’ll remain on lists of the Auburn Tigers’ all-time football players forever, and hopefully, his nephew gets remembered for his own legacy on The Plains.

-When Jackson arrived at Auburn in the spring of 2018, comparisons to his famous uncle began.
-But sharing a last name with arguably the most dominant athlete to ever live.
-It was how polished and physically gifted Jackson was coming out of high school.
+When Shedrick Jackson arrived at Auburn University in the spring of 2018, comparisons to his famous uncle began.
+But sharing a last name with arguably the most dominant athlete to ever live comes with hefty expectations.
+It was how polished and physically gifted Jackson was coming out of high school that surprised coaches and members of the athletics department.

-Jackson stands about 6-foot-1 and weighs 200 pounds.
+Jackson stood about 6-foot-2 and weighed 200 pounds.
 Rated as a three-star prospect and top-10 player in Alabama by 247Sports, Jackson helped the Hoover Buccaneers to a Class 7A state championship before committing to Auburn over Mississippi State, Missouri, Georgia Tech and Memphis among several FBS offers.

 In Hoover’s 48-20 dismantling of McGill-Toolen in that title game, Jackson caught six passes for 160 yards and two touchdowns.
 Teammate George Pickens, now with the Georgia Bulldogs, caught two passes for 61 yards and two TDs in that game.

-Though his collegiate stats don’t reflect much, Jackson’s started six games in two years and is poised for an expanded role in Auburn football’s offense with new offensive coordinator Chad Morris on campus for the 2020 season, plus the development of sophomore quarterback Bo Nix, the 2019 SEC Freshman of the Year.
+Though his collegiate stats don’t reflect much, Jackson’s started 12 games in three years and is poised for an expanded role in Auburn football’s offense under new head coach Bryan Harsin.
+With offensive coordinator Chad Morris returning on campus for the 2021 season, in addition to the development of junior quarterback Bo Nix, Jackson could be in the mix for a breakout year.